 - Supportive, this shows the percentage of groups that indicated they were supportive of the Direction or Option.
-For example, 75% of the groups were supportive of Direction 1. - Supportive + Open, this adds together the percentage of groups that were supportive of with the percentage of groups that were open to the Direction or Option.
-For example, 75% of groups were supportive of Direction 1, 18% were Open to Direction 1.
-Therefore Supportive + Open is 93%.
+For example, 75% of the groups were supportive of Direction 1. - Open, this shows the percentage of groups that indicated they were supportive of the Direction or Option.
+For example, 18% of the groups were supportive of Direction 1. - Supportive + Open, this adds together the percentage of groups that were supportive with the percentage of groups that were open to the Direction or Option.
+For example, 75% of the groups were either supportive or open to Direction 1.